 APPLICATION |

-How should farmers handle and dispose of the film if it does not degrade completely in certain conditions?
+How should farmers handle and dispose of this grafting tape for fruit trees if it does not degrade completely in certain conditions?

-If the tree biodegradable grafting film does not degrade completely in certain conditions, farmers should follow these steps to handle and dispose of the film properly:
+If the tape does not degrade completely in certain conditions, farmers should follow these steps to handle and dispose of the film properly:

-Gather the Film: Collect any remaining film from the field or plants.
+Gather the Film: Collect any remaining tape from the field or plants.
 Ensure all pieces are removed to prevent any residual impact on the environment.

-Inspect for Degradation: Check the film for partial degradation signs to understand how much of it has decomposed.
+Inspect for Degradation: Check the grafting tape for partial degradation signs to understand how much of it has decomposed.

 Proper Disposal Methods:

-Composting: If the film is partially degraded, it may be suitable for composting.
+Composting: If the grafting tape is partially degraded, it may be suitable for composting.
 Check local composting guidelines to ensure the materials (PLA and PBAT) are accepted.

 Industrial Composting Facilities: Utilize industrial composting facilities if available.
 These facilities can handle biodegradable materials that require specific conditions to break down completely.